Bruravik

-Bruravik is a ferry quay in the municipality of Ulvik in Vestland county, Norway.
+Bruravik is a ferry quay in Ulvik Municipality in Vestland county, Norway.

-There was formerly a ferry connection from Bruravik to Brimnes in the municipality of Eidfjord.
+The old Bruravik–Brimnes Ferry used to have a route running between Bruravik and Brimnes in Eidfjord Municipality.
 The ferry quay was equipped with waiting rooms, benches, and restrooms.
-The ferry service was discontinued after the construction of the Hardanger Bridge.
+The ferry service was discontinued after the construction of the Hardanger Bridge, a short distance to the southwest.

-Bruravik lies about 15 km from the municipality's administrative center of Ulvik, and it is also about 15 km from Granvin, which lies to the northwest.
+Bruravik lies about 15 km from the village of Ulvik, and it is also about 15 km from the village of Granvin, which lies to the northwest.